neondatabase/website/content/docs/manage/roles.md

 - `CREATEDB`: Provides the ability to create databases.
 - `CREATEROLE`: Provides the ability to create new roles (which also means it can alter and drop roles).
 - `NOLOGIN`: The role cannot be used to log in to the PostgreSQL server.
 Neon is a managed PostgreSQL service, so you cannot access the host operating system.
-- `pg_read_all_data role`: A predefined role in PostgreSQL that has the ability to select from all tables and views.
-The `neon_superuser` inherits the privileges assigned to this role.
+- `pg_read_all_data role`: A predefined role in PostgreSQL that provides the ability to select from all tables and views.
-- `pg_write_all_data`: A predefined role has the ability to insert, update, and delete in all tables and use all sequences in a database.
-The `neon_superuser` inherits the privileges assigned to this role.
+- `pg_write_all_data`: A predefined role in PostgreSQL that provides the ability to insert, update, and delete in all tables and use all sequences in a database.

-In addition, the `neon_superuser` role can:
+In addition, the `neon_superuser` role is able to:

 - Add [PostgreSQL extensions](/docs/extensions/pg_extensions) that are available for use with Neon.
 - Grant `neon_superuser` privileges to users that are not member of that role, and revoke those privileges as needed.
 Roles created using SQL (from a client or the Neon SQL Editor, for example) are not granted membership in the `neon_superuser` role.
 Membership can be granted with the following statement: